Days: 11 - 13

 Background from Wikipedia

-Erfurt Cathedral also known as St Mary's Cathedral, is the largest and oldest church building in Erfurt.
-It is the episcopal seat of the Roman Catholic Diocese of Erfurt.
-The cathedral was mainly built in the International Gothic style and is located on a hillside overlooking the main town square directly next to St Severus' Church.
-As a unique architectural ensemble, both churches together form the city's landmark.
+Erfurt Cathedral, also known as St Mary's Cathedral, is the largest and oldest church building in Erfurt and the episcopal seat of the Roman Catholic Diocese of Erfurt.
+It was mainly built in the International Gothic style and is located on a hillside overlooking the main town square directly next to St Severus' Church.
+Together, they form a unique architectural ensemble and form the city's landmark.

 Erfurt Cathedral